Kharacternyk/dotcommon/README.rst

     g = Github("your_token_here")

-The primary operation is *counting atoms* where an *atom* is alias, readline macro, import statement, etc.
+The primary operation is *counting atoms* where an *atom* is an alias, a readline macro, an import statement, etc.

 You may use any of the existing presets to generate an instance of ``collections.Counter`` which will contain counted atoms.